DataBiosphere/toil/docs/running/cliOptions.rst

                         amd, cuda, rocm, opencl, or a specific model like nvidia-tesla-k80), and a count [default: 1].
-If both a type and a count are used, they must be separated by a colon, ex. ``--default_accelerators=["nvidia-tesla-k80:2"]``.
-                        If multiple types of accelerators are used, the specifications are appended onto the list.
+If both a type and a count are used, they must be separated by a colon.
+If multiple types of accelerators are used, the specifications are separated by commas.
 Default is [].
   --defaultPreemptible BOOL
                         Make all jobs able to run on preemptible (spot) nodes by default.